liaody/rescheduler/readme.md

 5. Class.perform style of runner definition(?)
 6. Other clients (Java etc.)
 7. Detection and recovery of dead workers
+8. Allow cherry-picking of jobs from special clients

 ### Non-goals